-With the release of the iPhone 8, Apple made some changes to the methods used to force restart its flagship device.
+With the release of the iPhone 8 and iPhone X, Apple made some changes to the methods used to force restart its flagship device.
 These changes come just a year after Apple made similar changes to the iPhone 7 — the first iOS device to don a solid state Home button.

 These changes not only affect force restarts, but also alter the process for entering recovery-mode and DFU mode.
 Have a look at our brief video walkthrough inside for a look at the changes in action.

 Synology RT2600ac: The AirPort Extreme replacement.

 As we noted in our hands-on video walkthrough of the second iOS 11.1 beta release, pressing and the holding Sleep/Wake button (now officially renamed the Side button) + either volume buttons invokes the emergency dialing (SOS) functionality on the iPhone 8.

 This behavior is present on all iPhone 8 and 8 Plus models running iOS 11.
 With this change in functionality in mind, a new method for force restarts, recovery-mode, and DFU mode needed to be implemented, and Apple has done just that.